Boardroom fashion: The evolution of the apprentice uniform

 Some speculate that it’s a staple of the show, while others think it’s a farewell gift.
 The reality is that it’s all staged.
 The exit scene is filmed alongside the entrance scene before the candidates have even met the team.
 In order to create a sense of continuity, the contestants are asked to wear oversized coats and a scarf to hide their clothes underneath.

-Tonight, we will see the big reveal, and it’s certain that everyone is anticipating innovative ideas and astute business acumen.
+For 2023, everyone is anticipating innovative ideas and astute business acumen.
 Alongside that, however, we all like to see some drama and, of course, a business attire catwalk.
 Let the fashion speak for itself.

 Photo by Napat Saeng